lubojanski/nextjs-blog/README.md

-This is a next.js homework project made for recruitment reasons.
+## This is a next.js+tailwindcss assignment project.

+Project specification says to use latest nextjs, for the purpose of this assignment I used latest stable version of next - 12.

+Project specifications says to create multiple API enpoints to fetch, search and filter - I allowed myself to merge them into one.

-## Getting Started
+## Local development

-run the development server:
+install packages and run the development server:

 ```bash
 npm i